-St. Thomas University offers athletics programs through the National Association of Intercollegiate Athletics (NAIA) and is a member of The Sun Conference (TSC) and an Associate member of the Mid-South Conference (MSC) for football and men's wrestling.
-Men's teams compete in baseball, basketball, football, golf, soccer, tennis, wrestling, swimming, track & field, and cross-country; women's teams compete in basketball, bowling, golf, softball, volleyball, beach volleyball, flag football, soccer, swimming, tennis, track & field and cross-country.
-The University also has co-ed varsity Competitive Cheer & Dance and varsity eSports.
+St. Thomas University offers athletics programs through the National Association of Intercollegiate Athletics (NAIA) and is a member of The Sun Conference (TSC) and an Associate member of the Mid-South Conference (MSC) for eSports, and the Appalachian Athletic Conference (AAC) for men's wrestling.
+Men's teams compete in baseball, basketball, football, golf, soccer, tennis, wrestling, swimming, track & field, cross-country, and rugby; women's teams compete in basketball, bowling, golf, softball, volleyball, beach volleyball, flag football, soccer, swimming, tennis, track & field, cross-country, lacrosse, and rugby.
+The University also has co-ed varsity Competitive Cheer

+& Dance and varsity eSports.
 On average, five athletic teams have annually qualified for national tournaments while the majority of the teams have also received NAIA Scholar Team honors.
 University athletes annually maintain a 3.0 overall GPA.
 According to the 2011 IPED report, the athletics program has a 58% graduation rate within a six year period.
 With increased academic support and mandatory study halls, this rate is sure to increase.
 The success of athletes is a true sign of the University's commitment toward its "student first" mission.
 St. Thomas University prides itself on being "Champions of Character" and has annually been sighted as a Five Star Champions of Character Institution by the NAIA.